failure-driven/blog/content/post/rails-camp/commit-2-create-react-app.md

 ### What did we learn?

-Michael:
+Michael: "Try `npx`"

+Selena: "Don't you mean `npn`?"

+Michael: "I think `npx` is a thing?"

+Kirsten: "I have no idea"

+Michael: "We can find out by running `man npx`"

-Learning for all “npx” Michael had vaguely registered it’s a thing and when he said it there was some trepidation in the pair, did you not mean npn?, but a quick `man npx` and we all got a quick lesson in this helper method.
-Given the pace this industry moves it is an important skill to learn and impart on others that if you don’t know a thing there will be a relatively straight forward way to search for an answer through help or other manuals.
-Teaching people to teach themsleves is very scalable.
+Given the pace our industry moves, it is an important skill to learn and impart on others that if you don’t know something, there will be a relatively straight forward way to search for an answer through help or other manuals.

-Kristen has run a session and found??? (she ran a rails girls session?
-Or took part in one?)
+Teaching people to teach themselves is very scalable.

+And we discovered that `npx` is a thing and by default, npx will check whether <command> exists in $PATH, or in the local project binaries, and execute that. *[ref](https://www.npmjs.com/package/npx)

 ### 5 minutes with Kirsten